I want to...

 Have a question?

 Chat online.
 Not for emergency use.

-- Need to speak to the Police but it's not an emergency?
+- Need to report a new incident but it’s not an emergency?

 - Is there a danger to life?